HAIV-Lab/SSIAT/README.md

 </div>
 </div>

 The code repository for "[Semantically-Shifted Incremental Adapter-Tuning is A Continual ViTransformer](https://arxiv.org/abs/2403.19979)" in PyTorch.
-If you use any content of this repo for your work, please cite the following bib entry:

-	@article{tan2024semantically,
-  	title={Semantically-Shifted Incremental Adapter-Tuning is A Continual ViTransformer}, author={Tan, Yuwen and Zhou, Qinhao and Xiang, Xiang and Wang, Ke and Wu, Yuchuan and Li, Yongbin}, journal={arXiv preprint arXiv:2403.19979}, year={2024}
-	}

-## Updates
+## News

 [02/2023]🎉  Our paper has been accepted by CVPR2024.

 [04/2023] 🌟 [arXiv](https://arxiv.org/abs/2403.19979) paper has been released.

 [04/2024] 🌟 Code has been released.